Isle of Man: E-Commerce

-The Isle of Man Electronic Transactions Act, which received Royal Assent in June 2000 and was effective from November 2000, is based on Australian legislation, which is in turn based on the model issued by the United Nations Commission on International Trade Law.
+The Isle of Man Electronic Transactions Act, which went into force in November 2000, is based on Australian legislation, which is in turn based on the model issued by the United Nations Commission on International Trade Law.
 Its purpose is to enable electronic commerce to be put on the same legal footing as paper-based commerce, as well as removing any legal impediments to the use of electronic communications with public authorities.

 The Act ensures equality of electronic transactions with paper ones, subject to precautions to ensure that electronic communications are authentic and accessible, and is technology neutral.
 As a general rule, electronic communications are treated as being sent from the originator's place of business and received at the recipient's place of business.
 It incorporates the common law principle that a communication which appears to be from a person can only be treated as such if it was sent with their authority.

 Electronic signatures are given parity with written ones, and there is provision for a system of certification service providers to verify the authenticity of communications.

 Internet service providers and telecommunications operators are not required to monitor the content of communications, and will not be liable for such communications provided they take appropriate action when they are brought to their attention.

 Regulations have been issued under the Act, containing the following main points.
 Regulation 1 sets out the title of the Regulations and when they come into operation.